Alfresco/health-care-app/README.md

     npm install
     npm run start

-##Configure ECM and BPM
+## Add demo data

-The project contains a script `bootstrap.sh` that you can use to import all the necessary data into your environment automatically.
+The project contains a script `bootstrap.sh` that you can use to import all the required data into your environment automatically.

 The script assumes you have Alfresco Content Services running on port 8080 and Alfresco Process Services